javipalanca/spade/docs/presence.rst

 Presence Manager
 ----------------

 Every SPADE agent has a property to manage its presence.
-This manager is called ``presence`` and has all the methods and attributes to manage an agent's presence notification.
+This manager is called ``presence`` and implements all the methods and attributes to manage an agent's presence notification.

-A presence object has three attributes: the state, the status and the priority.
-Let's see each one of them:
+A presence object has three attributes: the **state**, the **status** and the **priority**.
+Let's see every one of them:

 State
 ^^^^^